Economic Commentary: Nov 25

 Investment Strategy

-• Defensive Asset Allocation: Compared to long-term targets, we maintain a modest underweight to growth assets (equities) and a slight overweight to fixed interest across all risk profiles.
-This positioning reflects high valuations in some markets, particularly the US, and is designed to reduce volatility during potential market corrections.
+• Mildly Defensive Asset Allocation: Compared to long-term positioning, we maintain a modest underweight to growth assets (shares and property/infrastructure) and a slight overweight to fixed interest across all risk profiles.

-• US Equity Underweight: Within international equities, we maintain an underweight position in US stocks.
-After an exceptional run, US markets are trading at elevated valuations compared to historical averages.
-While we don't view this as a major bubble, maintaining lower exposure to expensive markets is prudent.
+• US Equity Underweight: Within international equities, we continue to hold an underweight position in US shares.
 European, Asian, and Australasian markets offer more attractive valuations by comparison.
 To provide context: while US markets represent approximately 65% of global market capitalisation, our international equity allocation is approximately 45%, with the remainder allocated to emerging markets (primarily Asia) and Europe.

-• Enhanced Currency Hedging: We have increased hedging levels against the US dollar.
-The NZD currently trades around US 60 cents.
-Given US debt levels and the tariff environment, the consensus expectation is for NZD strengthening toward approximately 65 cents over time.
-Should this occur, even assets with flat USD performance would decline roughly 8% when converted to NZD.
+• Currency Hedging: The NZD is weak at present, trading around US 56 cents, and as a result we are around 50% hedged against the US dollar.
+In general, we expect the NZD to remain weak over the next 6-12 months, but the risk is that it will rise sooner than expected.
+Should this occur, even assets with flat USD performance would decline when converted to NZD.
 While currency movements are notoriously difficult to predict, we are utilising funds that employ various methods to hedge these currency exposures.

 We continue monitoring market and economic developments closely and will recommend portfolio adjustments when we believe they are warranted.